Luigi Fagioli: Formula One

 For 1952, Fagioli signed with Lancia to drive sports cars.
 He finished in third place at the 1952 edition of the Mille Miglia ahead of arch rival Caracciola.

 Death

 In June 1952, while practising for the Monaco Grand Prix, which was a sport cars event that year, Fagioli crashed in a Lancia Aurelia during practice in the tunnel.
 His injuries, initially believed to be minor, worsened after a few days.
-Fagioli died in a Monte Carlo hospital three weeks later.
+He died in a Monte Carlo hospital three weeks later.

 Legacy

-Luigi Fagioli ranks as one of Italy's greatest race car drivers.
+Fagioli ranks as one of Italy's greatest race car drivers.
 With the exception of the 1950 Monaco Grand Prix, where a pile-up on the opening lap involving seven cars forced him to retire, he managed to finish on the podium of every single Formula One race he entered.
 That gives him the second-highest percentage of podium finishes in the Formula One World Championship (85.71%), after "one-time wonder" Dorino Serafini who has a perfect 100%.